ceu-lang/ceu/manual/manual.md

 They differ only on how trails terminate (rejoin).

-See [Execution model](#execution-model) for a detailed description of parallel execution.
+See [Synchronous execution model](#synchronous-execution-model) for a detailed description of parallel execution.

 ### par/and